Deliver 6+ Sigma Manufacturing Excellence, a Competitive Advantage Attained by a Maniacal Focus on Process Improvement

 Toyota’s system integrates seamlessly with its suppliers.
 Toyota will even send its own employees to its suppliers in order to improve the integration.
 That is a benefit both for Toyota and for the suppliers.

-Toyota’s integration with their customers is something they only do in Japan.
+Toyota’s integration with its customers is something they only do in Japan.

 This view of your manufacturing business creates Operational Excellence and competitive advantage.